ItzGuled/horiseon-code-refractor/README.md

 ## Fixes Made

-Added alt attributes to images
+*Added alt attributes to images
-Changed HTML semantics to more appropriate element Made a more logical structure for the HTML elements Added a more descriptive title element
+*Changed HTML semantics to more appropriate element *Made a more logical structure for the HTML elements *Added a more descriptive title
-Condensed alot of the CSS to avoid repetition
+*Condensed alot of the CSS to avoid repetition
+*Added comments to HTML and CSS file
 ## Acceptance Criteria